-The District will withhold a \$5,000 one-year maintenance retainer upon final completion and acceptance of the work.
-The District will also withhold an additional \$5,000 one-year maintenance retainer as a guarantee that the contractor shall provide post-grouting digital video of pipe sections that were tested, sealed and verified.
+The District withheld a \$5,000 one-year maintenance retainer upon final completion and acceptance of the work on July 28, 2022.
+The District also withheld an additional \$5,000 one-year maintenance retainer as a guarantee that the contractor shall provide post-grouting digital video of pipe sections that were tested, sealed and verified.
 The retained amounts shall be released to Visu-Sewer, Inc. one year after project acceptance, pending satisfactory performance.